Unity-Technologies/ml-agents/docs/Installation.md

 install Python with additional dependencies.
 Each of the subsections below overviews each step, in addition to a Docker set-up.

+## Windows installation
+For setting up your environment on Windows, we have created a [detailed guide]((Installation-Windows.md) to setting up your env.
+For Mac and Linux, continue with this guide.

 ## Install **Unity 2017.4** or Later

 [Download](https://store.unity.com/download) and install Unity.
 If you would